intel/device-modeling-language/doc/1.4/language.md

 </pre>

 Evaluates *`expr`*.
-If the result is `true`, the statement has no effect; otherwise, a runtime-error is generated.
+If the result is `true`, the statement has no effect; otherwise, a fatal runtime error is generated, aborting the current execution thread.
 *`expr`* must have type `bool`.

+> [!NOTE]
+>
+> DML guarantees that the assertion expression is evaluated, and that the
+> program terminates if the expression is false.
+This differs from the `assert`
+> construct in the C/C++ standard libraries, which can sometimes be optimized
+> out depending on build settings.

 ### Error Statements